UoMResearchIT/docker-introduction-archive/learners/setup.md

 - The [Docker Hub](https://hub.docker.com).
 We will use the Docker Hub to download pre-built container images, and for you to upload and download container images that you create, as explained in the relevant lesson episodes.

-### Files to download

-Download the [[docker-intro.zip](files/docker-intro.zip) file. *This file can alternatively be downloaded from the `files` directory in the [docker-introduction GitHub repository][docker-introduction repository]*.

-Move the downloaded file to your Desktop and unzip it.
-It should unzip to a folder called `docker-intro`.

 ### Software to install

 Installing Docker on different platforms requires different procedures and generally requires root / administrator access for a successful installation.
 Please follow the pointers below for assistance in finding the correct installation procedures.